odnr93/routilux/docs/source/user_guide/error_handling.rst

 Critical and Optional Routines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-FlowForge provides convenience methods to mark routines as critical or optional,
+Routilux provides convenience methods to mark routines as critical or optional,
 making it easy to express the importance of different routines in your workflow.

 **Optional Routines**: